- Work as a team with the parents in order to make a thorough and detailed assessment

-Observe and discuss the presenting signs and symptoms including erratic sleep cycles, props and attention seeking behaviours in addition to a brief history of your pregnancy, birth and any underlying health issues
+- Observe and discuss the presenting signs and symptoms including erratic sleep cycles, props and attention seeking behaviors in addition to a brief history of your pregnancy, birth and any underlying health issues

-A new sleep routine is able to be established within 3-4 nights.
+A new sleep routine is normally able to be established within 3-4 nights.

 We take our job very seriously in providing the very best Sleep Consultant the United Kingdom has to offer.
 All Sleep Consultants who apply to work with us must pass our stringent screening process before we can place them with a family.